kairosity/mp4-lionize/testing.md

 Testing Process:

-- Navigate to and view, the "Your Reviews" Page.
+- Navigated to and viewed, the "Your Reviews" Page.
-- Click on the "Review" button under any of the "Products To Review".
+- Clicked on the "Review" button under any of the "Products To Review".
-- Add a review title.
+- Added a review title.
-- Select a star rating from 1-5.
+- Selected a star rating from 1-5.
-- Write the review.
+- Wrote the review.
-- Click Submit.
+- Clicked Submit.
-- Check that the review was added to the product details page.
+- Checked that the review was added to the product details page.
-- Check that the review is now in the "Your Reviews" list on the "Your Reviews" Page.
+- Checked that the review was present in the "Your Reviews" list on the "Your Reviews" Page.
-- Check that that product is no longer listed in the "Products to Review" list.
+- Checked that that product is no longer listed in the "Products to Review" list.

 <br>